-Vision loss may occur from an abnormality in the visual system from the tear film to the occipital cortex.
+Vision loss may occur from an abnormality at any point in the visual pathway from the tear film to the occipital cortex.
 The most important factor to determine initially is the rapidity of symptom onset.
 Early assessment of the presence or absence of associated symptoms such as pain, double vision, and flashes and/or floaters is also important.
-This helps to identify patients with potentially life-threatening disease, and highlights those requiring prompt ophthalmology opinion or surgical intervention.
+This helps to identify patients with potentially life-threatening disease, and highlights those requiring prompt ophthalmology evaluation or surgical intervention.

 Any significant vision loss justifies a call to an ophthalmologist for advice on referral timing.

 Vision loss may also be the initial manifestation of a number of systemic diseases for which separate work-up is required.

 The patient's age and determination of the medical history assists in diagnosis.

-Patients may recognise symptoms of chronic deterioration 'acutely', meaning chronic vision loss may present in the accident and emergency department, making diagnosis difficult.
+Patients may recognise symptoms of chronic vision loss 'acutely', meaning chronic vision loss may present in the accident and emergency department, making diagnosis difficult.

 Associated symptom review makes it possible to differentiate between urgent and non-urgent cases and arrange for appropriate ophthalmic consultation.

 It is essential to take thorough histories, focusing on vascular and neurological processes, as well as visual processes.

 Diabetic retinopathies may develop before systemic diabetes is diagnosed, making it important to measure blood glucose levels in all patients presenting with acute vision loss.
-Arrange an ophthalmological examination of all newly diagnosed adults with diabetes.
+Arrange an ophthalmological examination for all newly diagnosed adults with diabetes.